NCAS-CMS/cf-python/docs/source/field_analysis.rst

 cells, as would be the case when creating 12 multi-annual monthly means from a timeseries of 120 months.

-Selected statistics for overalapping groups can be calculated with the `~cf.Field.moving_window` method of the field construct.
+Selected statistics for overlapping groups can be calculated with the `~cf.Field.moving_window` method of the field construct.

 The *group* keyword of `~Field.collapse` defines the size of the